kishannimmaraju/react-practice-works/README.md

 # React Practice Works

 These are my practices in React
-This project createing for practise.
+This project createing for practise